 - Falls short on modern high resolution

-We understand for amateur photographers or travelers carrying a lot of equipment can be cumbersome.
+I understand that for amateur photographers or travelers, carrying a lot of camera equipment can be cumbersome.
 This lens will give you a gamut of excellent photographs ranging from landscapes to wide-angle shots to close-up shots of flowers and bugs.

-Priced at $99, this lens is worth the price given the compact size 0.91 x 2.68 x 2.68 in, that can sit snugly in your backpack.
+The lens is worth the price given the compact size 0.91 x 2.68 x 2.68 in that it can sit snugly in your backpack.
 It is incredibly fast and comes with advanced AF and superior optics that result in professional-looking images.
 Additionally, the lens comes with specialized coatings that effectively cut out all the glare and ghosting of images.

-When shooting indoors, the lens offers excellent bokeh and sharp images and gives out high-quality images in low light.
-Also, the circular aperture comes fitted with seven blades that give beautiful soft backgrounds making it an excellent choice for portraits.
+When shooting indoors, the lens offers excellent bokeh and sharp images and gives out high-quality in low light.
+Also, the circular aperture comes fitted with seven blades that give beautiful soft backgrounds making it an excellent choice for street photography as well as portraits.

 - Value for money

 The Sigma 70-200mm f/2.8 DG OS HSM is an extremely flexible telephoto zoom lens.
 It is characterized by its sophisticated and bright design.
 One of the greatest qualities of this lens is its fast and constant maximum aperture of f/2.8, which facilitates shooting in difficult lighting conditions.
 It also offers high control over the depth of field for isolating subjects.

 This lens is an ever-evolving lens and meets the most stringent needs of professional and passionate photographers.
 It is now available in the Sports line within Sigma’s Global Vision series and has all the features required by anyone pursuing photography professionally.